BELLA: Black box model Explanations by Local Linear Approximations: Experiments

+We compare BELLA's performance against the competitors on the quality measures from Section~\ref{sec:preliminaries}.
+All tables show the average performance on the test set of each method with confidence intervals at $\alpha=95\%$.

-\textbf{Fidelity.} For fidelity, we compute the Root Mean Squared Error (RMSE) of the local surrogate models.
-We compare the values computed by the local surrogate models to the values predicted by the black-box models.
-Lower values of RMSE mean better performance.
-The Table~\ref{tab:fidelity_rmse} shows the comparison of fidelity of different explanation methods.
-As expected, SHAP always has an error of 0.
+\textbf{Fidelity} is measured by the Root Mean Squared Error (RMSE) of the local surrogate models wrt. the predictions of the black-box models (Table~\ref{tab:fidelity_rmse}, with a min-max normalized average).
+SHAP always has an error of 0.
 This is because it provides exact explanations that apply only to a single data point.
-Both LIME and \method explanations, in contrast, come with some error.
-Still, \method is more accurate than LIME in most of the cases.
+Among the methods that apply to a neighborhood of points, MAPLE is constantly the best, followed closely by BELLA.\footnote{The fidelity of BELLA could be improved by giving more weight to the explained examples, as MAPLE does, but this would compromise the advantage of BELLA of providing a linear explanation that is valid for the whole neighborhood with the same error margin.} LIME comes last.

-\textbf{Generality.} For generality, we compute to how many data points the explanation applies beyond the input instance (as a percentage of all data points in the training set).
-For \method, we simply return the size of the neighborhood.
-For LIME, we count how many data points satisfy the conditions given by its explanation.
+\textbf{Generality} is measured by the number of data points to which the explanation applies (as a percentage of all data points in the training set).
+One could give a hypercube for the size of the neighborhood, but it is arguably the number of data points (and not the size of a potentially sparse hypercube) that conveys the significance of the explanation.
+Thus, for BELLA, we simply return the size of the neighborhood.
+For MAPLE we return the number of data points that have weights larger than $0$.
+For LIME, an explanation comes with the range of values for each feature.
+We count the number of data points that fall into this range.
 The results are shown in Table~\ref{tab:generality}.
 For SHAP, the size of the neighborhood is always 0.
 This is because SHAP provides feature contributions that are specific for the given data point, and there is no way to apply these explanations to other data points.
-LIME's explanations are more general.
+LIME's explanations are more general, and MAPLE's explanations even more.
 Still, they are vastly less general than the explanations of BELLA.
-This is because BELLA explicitly optimizes for generality, while LIME does not.

-Thus, the experiments show that \method outperforms LIME in terms of fidelity and generality for the same number of features included in the explanation.
-On the other hand, SHAP outperforms \method on fidelity, and \method outperforms SHAP on generality.
-We will now see that \method outperforms SHAP also on simplicity and robustness.